whoisandy/react-rangeslider/README.md

 `step` 				 |  1          	 |  step in which increments/decrements have to be made
-`orientation`  |  horizontal   |  orientation of the slider `value`  			 |  -            |  current value of the slider `onChange`  	 |  -            |  function the slider takes, current value of the slider as the first parameter
+`orientation`  |  horizontal   |  orientation of the slider `value`  			 |  -            |  current value of the slider `onChange`  	 |  -            |  function the slider takes, current value of the slider as the first parameter.
+Will be called on every value change during the drag.
+`onDragEnd`    |  -            |  function the slider takes, current value of the slider as the first parameter.
+Will be called once on the end of the drag.

 ## Issues